Bow Wow (That's My Name): Formats and track listings

 The "radio edit" completely removes Snoop Dogg's rap and instead, includes a new verse.
 It also removes Lil' Bow Wow's mention of Snoop Dogg and Jermaine Dupri's line as well, making it a song by Lil' Bow Wow only.
-All versions censor profanities, including the second half of "motherfucker" in Snoop's verse, leading listeners to only hear "woof mother...the Dogg came to play".
+All versions censor profanities, including the second half of "motherfucker" in Snoop's verse, leading listeners to only hear "woof, mother-woof...the Dogg came to play".

 Music video

 The video was shot of Los Angeles directed by Dave Meyers.
 It was voted for the #1 video on BET's 106 & Park.
 It was the first music video on 106 & Park to be retired.